RIOT-OS/RIOT/doc/doxygen/src/move-semantics.md

 It is mostly aimed at developers who alter or extend RIOT;
 API users can often ignore them if they stick to idiomatic C.

-This is being documented for consistenty within RIOT, and for the benefit of users who use RIOT from other languages (such as @rust using-rust "Rust" ) or do other advanced things like implementing coroutines.
+This is being documented for consistency within RIOT, and for the benefit of users who use RIOT from other languages (such as @rust using-rust "Rust" ) or do other advanced things like implementing coroutines.